Abhkrishnan/MachineLearningGroup12/readme.md

 *   From sklearn library Standard Scalar is import to Normalise the data

-*   Then the data is passed through a decision tree estimation model to find out the suitable deptj and sample split using the GridSearcCV method
+*   Then the data is passed through a decision tree estimation model to find out the suitable depth and sample split using the GridSearcCV method
 *   The data is then fed into a loop of model when it predicts the accuracy
 *   To improve the accuracy added a Kfold algorith with split 5 and ran the loop with it
 *   KMeans algorithm is ran though the data, by finding the suitable k number using the Elbow method